- Learn Linux

 The user interface code is written in Python Pygame Zero.
 Pygame Zero does not directly support controllers at the moment, so I had to use QJoyPad to convert the controller signals into keyboard commands.

 During 2020 there is was another successful Kickstarter project for the SnowPi RGB.
 This is a new version of the Snowman.
 There is no soldering required and it now has colour NeoPixels instead of single colour LEDs.
-I hope to add more details in future, in the meantime please see the following review:
+The video below is a quick review:

 Please view the copyright information regarding use of the circuits.